sbconlon/retrofeats/README.md

 ## 1. Introduction

-Retrofeats takes [Retrosheet](https://www.retrosheet.org/eventfile.htm) event data as input and outputs a matrix of featurized game states at each timestep.
+Retrofeats is a feature engineering pipeline for event level baseball data.
+It takes [Retrosheet](https://www.retrosheet.org/eventfile.htm) event data as input and outputs a matrix of featurized game states at each timestep.
 Thereby providing an easy to use dataset for RL and ML applications.
 Currently supports data from 2000-2021, but plan to expand support to 1980 in the future.

 ## 2. Getting Started